 Notably, the book was published by Brigham Young University in concert with the Abilene Christian University (a Campbellite institution), reflecting an effort to bring two faiths together to tell history.
 The book also features two forewords: one written by Thomas H. Olbricht, a Campbellite scholar; and one by Robert L. Millet, a Latter-day Saint scholar.

 Comprising about four hundred pages, the book is roughly divided into fourteen chapters.
 The chapters are organized into an introductory section followed by four other sections.
 The chapters in the introductory section review the history of early American Christianity and the early lives and influences of both Campbell and Smith.
 The first section of the main body “explores the meanings of Christian restoration, primitivism, and millennialism and how Campbell’s and Smith’s movements fit or did not fit into these categories” (5).
 Section 2, “Systems of Belief,” discusses each religious leader’s foundational beliefs by exploring, in part, three documents from Campbell that reveal his theology, Smith’s Articles of Faith, and each leader’s work on emending the Bible.

 The third section reviews instances of conflict between Smith and Campbell, and the final section discusses Campbell’s and Smith’s “distinctive contributions to restorationism” (6).
-Finally, two appendixes present, respectively, the full text of “Delusions” and the constitution of the Mahoning Baptist Association, for which Sidney Rigdon was an early leader, before he left that faith.
+Finally, two appendixes present, respectively, the full text of “Delusions” and the constitution of the Mahoning Baptist Association, for which Sidney Rigdon was an early leader, before he left the Campbellite faith.